build3r/TodayILearned/stoic_lessons/lessons_2021.md

 64. Mar 04: We become slaves to ourself by self-imposing.
 Time to time re-evaluate you obligations to see how many of them are self-imposed.
     1. You self impose a lot of things which you consider you have to do, to just impress somone.
 A man cannot be free if he is slave to his desires.
 65. Mar 05: Even free things have a cost, if only the cost is in storing them either in our mind or physically.
+    1. Every thing as a cost to it even if it is free, we pay by storing it at our place or our minds.
+    Ex.
+You bought a costly phone thinking you can afford it, as teh phone is costly you always have to be protective of it which adds a mental strain compared to cheaper phone.
 66. Mar 06: Don't glorify yourself by making stories of your past.
 They inherently misleading and lead you to be self absorbed.
 ----
 67. Apr 10: The events themselves do not disturb you, rather  your judgement about them.